rocky-linux/documentation/docs/books/nvchad/additional_software.md

 === "Install RipGrep using cargo"

-    Ripgrep is software written in ==Rust== and is installable with the `cargo` utility.
+    Ripgrep is software written in *Rust* and is installable with the `cargo` utility.
 Note, however, that `cargo` is not installed by the default installation of *rust*, so you have to install it explicitly.
 If you run into errors using this method, revert back to installing from the EPEL.

     ```bash
     dnf install rust cargo